-- Members of staff will ensure that use of personal phones and devices takes place in accordance with the law, as well as, relevant policy and procedures, such as: confidentiality, child protection, data security and acceptable use. - Staff will be advised to: - Keep mobile phones and personal devices in a safe and secure place during lesson time. - Keep mobile phones and personal devices switched off or switched to 'silent' mode during lesson times. - Ensure that Bluetooth or other forms of communication (such as 'airdrop') are hidden or disabled during lesson times. - Not use personal devices during teaching periods, unless written permission has been given by the Head of School such as in emergency circumstances. - Ensure that any content bought onto site via mobile phones and personal devices are compatible with their professional role and expectations. - Members of staff are not permitted to use their own personal phones or devices for contacting pupils or parents and carers. - Any pre-existing relationships, which could undermine this, will be discussed with the DSL (or deputies) the Head of School and/or the Executive Headteacher. - Staff will not use personal devices: - To take photos or videos of learners and will only use work-provided equipment for this purpose. - Directly with learners and will only use work-provided equipment during lessons or educational activities. - If a member of staff breaches our policy, action will be taken in line with our code of conduct/staff behaviour and allegations policy - If a member of staff is thought to have illegal content saved or stored on a mobile phone or personal device or have committed a criminal offence, the police will be contacted.
+- Members of staff will ensure that use of personal phones and devices takes place in accordance with the law, as well as, relevant policy and procedures, such as: confidentiality, child protection, data security and acceptable use. - Staff will be advised to: - Keep mobile phones and personal devices in a safe and secure place during lesson time. - Keep mobile phones and personal devices switched off or switched to 'silent' mode during lesson times. - Ensure that Bluetooth or other forms of communication (such as 'airdrop') are hidden or disabled when in the school/setting. - Not use personal devices during teaching periods, unless written permission has been given by the Executive Headteacher or Head of School, such as in emergency circumstances. - Ensure that any content bought onto site via mobile phones and personal devices are compatible with their professional role and expectations. - Members of staff are not permitted to use their own personal phones or devices for contacting pupils or parents and carers. - Any pre-existing relationships, which could undermine this, will be discussed with the DSL (or deputies) and/or Executive Headteacher or Head of School. - Staff will not use personal devices: - To take photos or videos of learners and will only use work-provided equipment for this purpose. - Directly with learners and will only use work-provided equipment during lessons or educational activities. - If a member of staff breaches our policy, action will be taken in line with our code of conduct/staff behaviour and allegations policy - o If a member of staff is thought to have illegal content saved or stored on a mobile phone or